Somatic Delusions: Sensing The Signs

 - A belief that you have unusual, unrecognized talents or accomplishments, such as an exceptional skill as a classical pianist or an unacknowledged talent for scientific research.

 While these beliefs are not always likely to be accurate, many of them are technically possible.
 Many people are unfaithful to their spouses.
 The police do and can track some people.
 Many talents and skills do go unrecognized.
 It is only when these beliefs develop in the complete absence of evidence that they are considered delusions.
 For this reason, it can be challenging to determine whether a "non-bizarre" delusion is congruent with someone's everyday experience.
 To outside observers, most people with these "non-bizarre" beliefs do not immediately appear to be "delusional."
-Many can live entirely normal lives, while for some people, their delusions are debilitating and hinder their ability to function normally.
+Many can live entirely normal lives, while for some people, their delusions are debilitating and hinder their ability to carry out normal functions.

 Delusions are also classified according to their general theme.
 Many delusions naturally group around the themes of jealousy, persecution, and grandiosity.
 Somatic delusions are clustered around physical sensations, bodily disruptions, and appearance.
 A common belief is that a person's body is diseased, abnormal, or has been altered in some way.
 No matter the type and severity, most people with delusional disorder share a few common characteristics: